Vacation!

 stream where I had to watch my casts so I wouldn't snag branches on the

 far side.
-Thinking back, nearly all the larger fish I have taken in
+Thinking back, most of the larger fish I have taken in

 smaller streams were holding under a low tree branch.
 On narrow streams with low tree branches, even with a